-Today the entire acquisition workflow takes place in a unified and streamlined way.
+Today the entire acquisition workflow takes place on the Ex Libris higher-ed platform.
 When the Acquisitions team receives an order, the library staff sees both the Rialto marketplace and the library's own holdings, with background information from the purchase request (including information from the reading list) available in a pop-out panel.
 After the purchase is executed through the Rialto service, the faculty member who made the request is automatically updated.